docnok/detection-estimation-learning/README.md

 The file course-notes.pdf is a ~120-page monograph of my lecture materials for the class.

 The folders contain Jupyter notebooks with Python code for in-class demonstrations of the course material.
-The chapters are as follows:
+They follow the sequence of chapters in the lecture notes, which go as follows:

 Chapter 1: Course introduction: review of important concepts from probability theory, linear algebra, and optimization theory.

-Chapter 3: Detection theory: Binary and multiple hypothesis testing, ROC curves, minimization of Bayes Risk
+Chapter 3: Detection theory: Binary and multiple hypothesis testing, ROC curves, minimization of Bayes Risk.

 Chapter 4: Parameter estimation: Maximum-likelihood estimation, the MVUE and sufficient statistics.
 Machine learning applications of estmation theory, including linear regression, logistic regression, PCA, and k-means.